mathgladiator/adama-lang/docs/docs/language-tour.md

 }
 ```

 In this example, the associated code attached to ```#round``` will run after the constructor has run and the document has been persisted.
-An important property of the state machines is that it defines an atomic boundary for both persisting to a durable store and when to share changes to the document.
+An important property of the state machine is that it defines an atomic boundary for both persisting to a durable store and when to share changes to the document.

 Only the **transition** keyword can set the document's next state label to run.
-For instance, the following is an infinite state machine.
+For instance, the following is an infinite state machine:

 ```adama
 public int turn;